Monetbil/monetbil-android-sdk/README.md

 https://github.com/Monetbil/monetbil-android-library/raw/master/monetbil.aar

-###Import the SDK to your android project
+###Import the SDK to your Android Studio project

 File -> New -> New Module -> Import .JAR/.AAR and choose monetbil.aar

+###Gradle

-Then in your project build.gradle (not the top level one, the one under 'app') add the following (in the dependencies section):
+You'll need to modify your app/build.gradle file.
+Add the following (in the dependencies section):
 ```
 dependencies {
     compile 'com.android.support:appcompat-v7:23.1.1'